ruberVulpes/ProtestPi/README.md

   * `sudo snap install rocketchat-server`
 7. Setup the Raspberry Pi as a routed wireless access point
   * [Raspberry PI Offical Guide](https://www.raspberrypi.org/documentation/configuration/wireless/access-point-routed.md)
+  * Make sure to update the `ssid` and the `wpa_passphrase` to something more fitting and more secret respectively

 You should now be able to connect a WiFi device to your Raspberry Pi wireless access point.
 Navigating to `http://localhost:3000` or `http://192.168.4.1` will bring you to the Rocket.Chat server and allow you to register accounts.
 Dummy values can be used for the email addresses.
+The first User registerd will serve as the Admin.

+## Future Work

+* Automation of the Setup/Installation
+  * I want the setup to be as easy as possible
+* SSL/Domain name for the Rocket.Chat instance
+* Would like to test extending the Raspberry PI's WiFi via an external Access Point connected via Ethernet
+* Many User testing would be cool to see what real world performance would be like